 It is the last album he will produce with long-serving arranger and conductor Nelson Riddle.

 Jonathan Schwartz of WNEW wrote this about Nelsen Riddle (I edited his quote for clarity):

 "Billie Holiday, Frank Sinatra, Louis Armstrong, and Nelson Riddle stand, in my judgment, at the spine of American popular music.
-Nelson's voice, like the others, changed our thinking, pushed us forward, addressed us with startling originality.
+Nelson's voice, like the others, changed our thinking, pushed us forward, and addressed us with startling originality.
 The scope of his talent dwarfs all other arrangers.
-His obvious pleasure in delegating authority-to the oboe, flute, bass trombone, muted trumpet, organ, bassoon, vibraphone-while still remaining in full control of his administration.
+His obvious pleasure in delegating authority to the oboe, flute, bass trombone, muted trumpet, organ, bassoon, and vibraphone-while still remaining in full control of his administration.
 He is overseeing without overstating the strings.
-His own private melodies that whisper respectfully under the Gershwin or Kern or Rodgers on the table.
+His own private melodies whisper respectfully under the Gershwin or Kern or Rodgers on the table.
 He sings out and out with the passion that informs every bar of every arrangement.
 All these things are actively combined in the immense body of work that stands as one of the great achievements in American arts.
-To find that Nelson, personally, is a droll, tender, reclusive, and richly intelligent fellow, adds a special kind of luster to my fondness for him, devotion to him.
+To find that Nelson, personally, is a droll, tender, reclusive, and richly intelligent fellow adds a special kind of luster to my fondness for him, devotion to him.
 The book you are holding is about music.
-There is no more qualified an author available…Anywhere."
+There is no more qualified author available…Anywhere."

 "Frank Sinatra Greatest Hits"

 "Strangers in the Night" blends popular Sinatra favorites like "Downtown" and "Call Me."

 Then show tunes like "On a Clear Day (You Can See Forever)" and with standards, too, like "My Baby Just Cares for Me" and "The Most Beautiful Girl in the World."